Amis publics

-Amis publics is a 2016 French comedy film directed by Edouard Pluvieux.
+Amis publics is a 2016 French comedy film directed by Edouard Pluvieux and written by Pluvieux, Kev Adams, John Eledjam, and Grégory Boutboul.

-Plot
+Synopsis

 To make the dream of his young sick brother come true, Leo and his best friends, Franck and Lounès, organize a fake robbery.
 However, they hold up the wrong bank, where the fake robbery becomes real.